-- 1. Choose (0404) Sonar LE from the Start -> Programs menu.
-The path is: (Program Files\Creative Professional\E-MU PatchMix DSP/VST\Recording Templates).
+- 1. Choose (1616) Sonar LE from the Start -> Programs menu.
+The path is: (Program Files\Creative Professional\E-MU PatchMix DSP\VST\Recording Templates).
 Sonar LE will launch and load the Project. - 2.
-The Sonar LE Project window shown below appears.
-Five empty tracks are ready to record.
+The Sonar LE Project window appears.
+Six empty tracks are ready to record.
 Each track is already connected to an input or pair of inputs in PatchMix. - 3.
-Click the Zoom In Vertical button Q repeatedly to enlarge the tracks as in the Project Window below. - 4.
+Click the Zoom In Vertical button repeatedly to enlarge the tracks as in the Project Window below. - 4.
 Select the Track which matches the input you want to use on the Digital Audio System by clicking on it.
 Note that the selected track heading brightens as you select it.
-In the example below, we are using Track 1, fed from I/O Card L. - 5.
+In the example below, we are using Track 3, fed from Line Inputs 1L/1R. - 5.
 Change the input setting if you want to use the line inputs to record in mono.
 Click on the little triangle ▼ on the right side of the track Input box to see the list of all the PatchMix DSP inputs.